I am a Lecturer in the Department of Philosophy at the University of Calgary and the Department of Humanities at Mount Royal University.

 NEWS

-March 18, 2025 - Found out that I and some colleagues will be presenting a panel at the Fifth European Pragmatism Conference in St. Gallen, Switzerland this August.
-Our panel, "Pragmatism and Purposes in Science and Philosophy", consists of Rachel Cristy of Kings College London, Niall Roe of Cambridge University, Oscar Westerblad of the University of Iceland, and yours truly.
-Wir sehen uns in der Schweiz!
+August 20, 2025 - Thrilled to be in St. Gallen, Switzerland, for the 5th European Pragmatism conference, seeing old friends and making new ones.
+I organized a panel, which will happen tomorrow, "Pragmatism and Purposes in Science and Philosophy".
+It consists of Rachel Cristy of King's College London, Niall Roe of Cambridge University, Oscar Westerblad of the University of Iceland, and yours truly.